Find Affordable College Courses

 $20,906 Average Tuition & Fees

-A rank of #5 on this year’s list means University of North Texas is a great value for library science students.
+Out of the 7 schools in the Southwest Region that were part of this year’s ranking, University of North Texas landed the # 5 spot on the list.
 UNT is a very large public school located in the medium-sized city of Denton.

 Out-of-state tuition fees for undergraduate students at UNT are $20,906 per year.

-With a ranking of #6, University of Oklahoma Norman Campus did quite well on this year’s best value schools for library science students.
-University of Oklahoma is a fairly large public school located in the medium-sized suburb of Norman.
+University of Oklahoma Norman Campus came in at #6 in this year’s edition of the Best Value Library Science Schools in the Southwest Region ranking.
+University of Oklahoma is a very large public school located in the medium-sized suburb of Norman.

 Out-of-state tuition fees for undergraduate students at University of Oklahoma are $25,116 per year.